verifereum/verifereum/website/contribute.md

 ## Getting Started

 1. **Join the Community**
-   - Introduce yourself in Discord
+   - Introduce yourself in Zulip
    - Share your interests and background
    - Discuss potential contribution areas